 While Stone contends it’s totally possible to meet someone, get hitched quickly after a whirlwind romance, and enjoy many years of happy, healthy marital bliss (we all know someone, right?), it’s also possible that Instagram could be giving subliminal engagement instructions, Inception-style.
 “We are very susceptible to influence, and social media provides a platform for us to compare ourselves to friends, families, strangers, and celebrities multiple times per hour,” she says.
 “So, if everyone you know is getting engaged—or even if that’s simply your perception—and you are currently in a relationship, you may feel that you should get engaged too.”
 Yep, that’s right, folks: Engagements could be contagious.

 Social media addiction could be sticking around for a bit (though some tech companies want to help you curb your vice), but this inexplicable summer of love will likely end after Mars goes direct on August 27.
 But before the heat dies out, mark your calendar for August 19, when Weiss says Jupiter and Neptune will be in a configuration that’s “über-romantic yet potentially overconfident,” feeling like a fairy tale.
 “Jupiter can amplify all the feelings engendered by Neptune, which can make you feel like you’re swimming around in pink glitter even on an average day,” she says.
-You’d be well advised to stay grounded during this time—and, of course, keep a close eye on Priyanka Chopra, Nick Jonas, and their matching gold not-engagement rings.
+You’d be well advised to stay grounded during this time—and, of course, keep a close eye on Bella Hadid, the Weeknd, and their back-on-again romance.

 Lean into the romantic vibes the universe is serving this summer by planning a stargazing date—these are the best nights to do it.
 And if the Mars retrograde has thrown you for an emotional loop, check out the best way to de-stress, according to your astrological sign.